SunnyTseng/rock_climbing_survey/R/rock_climbing_data_clean.md

 #data_c1_s3_clean %>% str()
 ```

 For cohort 1 (final summary).
-Noted that there are some mismatch between
+Note that there are some mismatch between
 column names.
 Need to fix that before combining data frames.
 Here we
 only use before & after interventation for demonstration.
 We also
-cimpiled a dataframe to show individual participant information.
+compiled a dataframe to show individual participant information.

 ``` r
 # s1 says "I find it difficult to find transportation to go outdoor climbing", while